learnk8s/learnk8s.io/src/terraform-aws/content.md

 Once you have your infrastructure, kubespray provides a large number of options for configuring the Kubernetes installation.

-However, at the same time, kubespray attempts to create a "production-ready" cluster, which causes it to apply certain default settings and features (such as installing a CNI plugin by default).
+Not all options are configurable, though — kubespray attempts to create a "production-ready" cluster, which causes it to apply certain default settings and features (such as installing a CNI plugin by default).

 This is great if you really want a production-ready cluster, but if all you want is a "bare-bones" cluster that you can then configure very selectively, the well-intentioned defaults of kubespray might get in your way.